smjablonska/Enterococcus_Repo/README.md

     * You will need the list of SRA numbers of the genomes you are searching against, and the sequences that you are searching for

-    * The following example command is copying the list of E. faecalis SRA genomes that we are searching for our phage sequence in
+    * The following example command is copying the list of E. faecalis subsampled SRA genomes that we are searching for our phage sequence in

         `docker cp Enterococcus_Run.txt ARA_EF:/home/ARA-main/Enterococcus_Run.txt`